paulohms/kubernetes-up-and-running/chapter-9/README.md

 replicas.

 Reconciliation loop for ReplicaSets is a single loop, yet it handles user actions to scale up or scale down the ReplicaSet as well as node failures or nodes rejoining the cluster after being absent.

+## Relating Pods and ReplicaSets

+The relationship between ReplicaSets and Pods is loosely coupled.
+Though ReplicaSets create and manage Pods, they do not own the Pods they create.

+Replica‐Sets use label queries to identify the set of Pods they should be managing.
+They then use the exact same Pod API that you used directly in Chapter 5 to create the Pods that they are managing

+ReplicaSets that create multiple Pods and the services that load-balance to those Pods are also totally separate, decoupled API objects.